Eukaryotic cell biology

 Learning Objectives

-- Name the fundamental cellular structures and explain their organization.
+- Name the fundamental cellular structures and explain their organization and function.

-- Analyze and interpret experimental results in the context of the course curriculum.
+- Analyze and integrate experimental data into context of the curriculum of the course

 Course Content